UL-FRI/reservations/README.rst

 Reservations
 ============

-This is Django application used for room Reservations at FRI.
+This is Django application used for room reservations at FRI.